You shall know the truth and the truth shall set you free

 Extra-Scriptural “Revelations” of Heaven and Hell — What Does God Say in His Word?

-[Acknowledgement to the people who compiled these images]
+[Acknowledgement to the people who published these images]

-Above on right: We all have to make a personal choice to spend eternity in either heaven or hell, (Jn.
+Above right: We all have to make a personal choice to spend eternity in either heaven or in hell, (Jn.
 1:12-13.)

 © COPYRIGHT NOW UNBANNED PUBLICATIONS